belarte/git-tutorial/README.md

 community but are far from optimal in the context of a Team working closely together.

 We will also not cover vendor specific things, such as GitHub or GitLab, or integration with IDEs.
-Though GitHub is widely used (as demonstrated with this project), we might cover it at a later stage.
+Though GitHub is widely used (as demonstrated with this project), we might cover it at a later stage